UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Charges and fees

-Fidelity charges a 0.35% annual service fee to hold your investments.
-This is lower than rival Hargreaves Lansdown, which charges 0.45% for mutual funds, and higher than AJ Bell, which charges 0.25%.
-Some platforms, such as Trading 212, don’t charge anything, while others such as Interactive Investor and Halifax charge fixed annual fees.
+Annual fees: Fidelity charges a 0.35% annual service fee to hold your investments.
+This is lower than rival Hargreaves Lansdown, which charges 0.45% for mutual funds, and higher than AJ Bell and Barclays, which charge 0.25%.
+Some platforms, such as Trading 212, don’t charge anything, while others such as Interactive Investor and Halifax charge fixed annual fees that can work out cheaper for high-value portfolios.

-It means that if you invest £50,000 through Fidelity, for example, you’ll pay annual service fees of £175 (on top of any fees related to your direct investments).
+If you invest £50,000 in mutual funds through Fidelity, for example, you’ll pay annual service fees of £175 on top of any fees related to your direct investments.
+However, if you invest in stocks and ETFs, the platform fee is capped at £90 a year.
 In comparison, Halifax charges a flat annual service fee of £36.

 If your investments are less than £25,000, you’ll pay 0.35% if you have a regular savings plan or £90 (£7.50 a month) if you don't.
-So Fidelity can work out very expensive if you have a small investment pot of less than £20,000.
+This means Fidelity can work out very expensive if you have a small investment pot of less than £10,000 and don’t invest through a regular plan.

-The percentage fees are lowered to 0.20% on amounts above £250,000 and to zero on amounts above £1M, and annual fees are capped at £2,000.
-Bear in mind, rival Barclays Smart Investor caps annual fees at £1,500, Halifax caps them at £36 and Interactive Investor charges £143.88.
-So if you have a large sum invested, Fidelity may work out expensive.
+The percentage fees are lowered to 0.20% on amounts above £250,000 and to zero on amounts above £1M.
+Annual fees are capped at £2,000.
+Bear in mind, rival Halifax caps them at £36, Lloyds tops out at £40, and Interactive Investor charges up to £143.88.
+If you have a large sum invested, Fidelity may also work out expensive.

 • 3 fund trades per year = £105